Exploring the Different Types of Veneers: A Guide to Enhancing Your Smile

 E. Invasiveness

-For individuals seeking minimally invasive procedures, composite veneers and Lumineers are preferable.
+For individuals seeking minimally invasive procedures, composite and Lumineers are preferable.
 Composite veneers often require minimal to no enamel removal, and Lumineers are designed to be very thin.

-Maintenance and Care for Veneers: Ensuring Longevity
+Maintenance and Care: Ensuring Longevity

 A. Regular Brushing and Flossing